Falmouth University: Falmouth Campus

+Falmouth Campus is the university's original campus, based in the town of Falmouth.
+The site encompasses converted Victorian architecture, with additional purpose-built buildings in various architectural styles, added throughout the 20th and 21st centuries, as the university developed.

+It is the home of the Falmouth School of Art, the School of Architecture, Design & Interiors and the School of Communications.
+The courses delivered on this campus include traditional art courses such as illustration, fine art and graphic design, as well as architecture, product design, interior design, creative writing and journalism/media courses.

+Falmouth Campus also houses ancillary services and workshops - including print making, prosthetics studio, art studios and manufacturing studios - as well as a large cafe, library, art shop and a subtropical garden.

 Surrounding the campus within the town of Falmouth are several annexes.
-Arwenack Annexe which was the original School of Art, Wellington Terrace Annexe which hosts the Foundation Degree students and Henry Scott Tuke House in the centre of the town accommodating those studying at Wellington Terrace and some undergraduates based at Falmouth Campus.
-Since 2002, the original school of art building has provided dedicated studios for MA Fine Art: Contemporary Practice.
+Arwenack Annexe which was the original Falmouth School of Art, Wellington Terrace Annexe.
+Since 2002, the original Falmouth School of Art building has provided dedicated studios for master's students.

-Falmouth Campus is managed by staff employed by the university.
+Falmouth Campus is managed by staff employed by the university, and a subsidiary company, Falmouth Exeter Plus (FX Plus), which is co-funded by the University of Exeter.

 Penryn Campus

-Penryn Campus was originally acquired by Falmouth College of Arts in 1998.
+The Penryn Campus site was originally acquired by Falmouth College of Arts in 1998.
 The seventy-acre site was formerly a convent school for the community.
 Falmouth approached both the University of Plymouth and the University of Exeter to see if they would show any interest in setting up a combined university campus, both showed an interest but Plymouth withdrew.
-The newly built campus opened in 2004 with the completion of the Daphne du Maurier building and first phase of student accommodation, and has seen significant growth in student numbers and facilities in the last eight years.
+The newly built campus opened in 2004 with the completion of the Daphne du Maurier building and first phase of student accommodation, and has seen significant growth in student numbers and facilities in the years since.
 Penryn Campus is the hub of the Combined Universities in Cornwall project, intending to improve the amount and quality of further and higher education available in Cornwall.

+Penryn Campus is home to the Fashion & Textiles Institute, Games Academy, the Academy of Music and Theatre Arts, School of Photography and Cornwall Business School.

 Facilities and departments at Penryn include: